VC MEETING – FIRST VENTURE CAPITAL MEETING PREP

 8: Asking for Too Many $, Too Soon

-I recently met with a successful business person.
-He already had founded a successful business bringing in over $10M/year.
-So you might think his next idea would be a slam dunk, right?
+I recently met with a successful businessperson.
+He had already founded a successful business, bringing in over $10 million annually.
+So his next idea would be a slam dunk, right?

 Wrong.

-His idea needed $20M to build the prototype.
+His idea needed $20 million to build the prototype.
 The idea was unpatentable.
-He had no experience in running a business in this new space.
+He needed to gain experience running a business in this new space.

-Getting $20M to build the “first” product reaches only for the more adventuresome of venture capitalists.
-You’ll be more successful in raising money if you can prove your idea with smaller amounts of capital.
+Getting $20 million to build the “first” product reaches only the more adventurous of venture capitalists.
+You’ll be more successful in raising money if you can prove your idea with smaller capital.
 Say $50K, $250K, or $1M.
-Plus, getting large investments before you’re generating revenue and profit means giving up a large percentage of your company.
+Plus, making significant investments before generating revenue and profit means giving up a large percentage of your company.

 9: Oversharing – VC Meeting